 Phases of rest and recovery needed to build a bigger chest:

 There are three phases of rest and recovery that a body requires after an intense chest workout.
-That means you need to rest between sets or exercises immediately after training and 48-72 hours after exercise.
+That means you must rest between sets or exercises immediately after training and 48-72 hours after exercise.

-Rest and recover In Between Lifts: Don’t think that there is no need to rest when lifting or exercising.
+Rest and Recovery In Between Lifts: Don’t think there is no need to rest when lifting or exercising.
 If you overstress your body, it will strain your muscles.
 Thus, have 30 to 90 seconds of rest between sets during exercise.

 Other rest and recovery activities to build a bigger chest: